 Screenworks Directing Intensive

-Screenworks, in partnership with the Australian Directors’ Guild (ADG) and Linnaeus Estate Education Fund, is offering regionally-based screen directors an opportunity to connect with and learn from two of Australia’s most accomplished screen directors in a two-day intensive on the craft of screen directing.
+Screenworks, in partnership with the Australian Directors’ Guild (ADG) and Linnaeus Estate Education Fund, is proud to present these regionally-based screen directors the opportunity to connect with and learn from two of Australia’s most accomplished screen directors in a two-day intensive on the craft of screen directing.

-*Selected applicants from regional Queensland, will be supported by Screen Queensland, selected applicants from regional Western Australia will be supported by Screenwest.
+*The selected applicants from regional Queensland, are supported by Screen Queensland, the selected applicants from regional Western Australia are supported by Screenwest.

 Kriv Stenders is one of Australia’s most renowned and respected film and television directors with numerous critically acclaimed and award-winning shorts, documentaries, music videos, television series and feature films to his credit.

 His feature films include The Illustrated Family Doctor (Official Selection Tribeca Film Festival), Blacktown (Audience Award Winner Sydney Film Festival), Boxing Day (Adelaide Film Festival Premiere and Jury Special Mention/ Best Actor Award at the Busan and Montreal Nouveu Cinema International Film festivals).
 Kriv’s fourth feature, Lucky Country received two AFI nominations as well as being in Official Selection for the Adelaide, Cork, Montreal, Palm Springs and St Tropez Film Festivals.